niko-interactive/word-game/README.md

 1. Go to the [Releases](../../releases) page
 2. Download `word-game-windows.exe`
 3. Double click to run — no installation needed

+> The security warning appears because the app is not signed with a certificate.
+This is normal for independent projects.

 ### Mac